-How much will room and board cost for the fall?
+How much will room and board cost for the spring?
 How much will tuition cost?

-Our tuition, room and board are updated for first-year students on the admission page and for sophomores, juniors and seniors at Student Financial Services.
+Our tuition, room and board costs are available via Student Financial Services.

-How are work-study expectations affected by the move to remote learning for the fall semester?
+How are work-study expectations affected by the move to remote learning for the spring semester?

 Work-study expectations for first-year and sophomore students have been eliminated and replaced by grants.
-Work-study expectations for juniors and seniors have been reduced by 50% under the current plan to invite juniors and seniors to be in residence for the spring 2021 semester.
-Should the spring semester be moved to all-remote, the college will adjust its financial aid accordingly.
+Work-study expectations for juniors and seniors have been reduced by 50 percent.

 What adjustments will be made to financial aid packages to reflect the change in the college’s operations?

 For students on financial aid, we have made two important adjustments for 2020–21.
 We have increased the allowance for personal expenses by $2,000 per year, regardless of whether the student is residing on or near campus or at home, and we have reduced the work-study earnings expectation by 50 percent.